Below are frequently asked questions about the BRAINS program. If you cannot find an answer to your question here, please email us at brains@uw.edu.

 Can someone still apply and be selected for the Fellows Program after having participated in the Affiliates Program?

-Yes, as long as the individual continues to meet the eligibility criteria.
-The person will need to submit a new application when there is another open call for applications.
+Yes.
+The person will need to submit a new application when there is another open call for applications and will be evaluated with all other applications at that time.

 How do people get into the Affiliates Program?

 Interested individuals must submit an application to the BRAINS program during the open application process.
-All eligible applicants will be invited to either the Fellows or the Affiliates pathway.
+All selected applicants will be invited to either the Fellows or the Affiliates pathway.

 What topics will be addressed in the Affiliate Virtual Workshop Series?